kdb424/pmm/README.md

-  --diff                       Lists the packages that are added/removed --install=<package>          Installs a package and appends to the worldfile --remove=<package>           Removes a package and deletes the entry in the worldfile
+  --diff                       Lists the packages that are added/removed --install=<package>          Installs a package and appends to the worldfile --remove=<package>           Removes a package and deletes the entry in the worldfile --bash                       Outputs commands that can be piped into bash
 ```

 ## Configuration